Last Updated on October 7, 2021 by Sarah

 - Methylene Glycol

-Whist many brands are getting better and starting to remove ingredients such as formaldehyde, you’ll still find some of the chemicals above in many nail polishes.
+Whist many brands have now removed ingredients such as formaldehyde, it’s still common to find harsh chemicals in many nail polishes.

-And it’s these very same chemicals that release a host of stinky VOCS into the air, which we then inhale.
+Ever wondered why staff in nail salons wear masks, that’s the chemicals.
+The very same chemicals that release a host of harmful VOCS into the air, which we then inhale.

 1 – Piggy Paint

 Piggy Paint was started after it’s founder watched traditional nail polish bubble and eat through a foam plate.
 Specifically designed as a non toxic nail polish for kids, Piggy Paint is free of formaldehyde, toluene, phthalates, Bisphenol A, ethyl acetate & acetone.
 One of the most popular non toxic nail polish brands for kids, Piggy Paint polish dries quickly to a hard, durable finish & tends to peel off naturally after a couple of days.
 It’s also low odour & comes in a range of fun, child friendly colours.
 They also do an adult range.